INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to configure the FTS3 database.
+(optional) Whether to configure the FTS3 MySQL database. defaults to true.
+If this parameter is set to True, the FTS3 database will be configured, i.e. the class fts::database will be included and used to install needed dependencies and configure the MySQL FTS3 database.
-Defaults to true.
+For further information about the parameters of the fts::database class, please refer to the documentation of the class.

 Default value: `true`